 The test environment represents software and hardware conditions, frameworks, configurations, test data, and networks.
 These should mimic the devices of the product end-users.
 For instance, most product users are on Android devices, and some of them also use Chrome.
 Therefore, a test environment should include the parameters of an average Android device and the most popular Chrome version.

-The QA team could perform smoke tests If some software modules were already built.
+The QA team could perform smoke tests if some software modules have already been built.
 These are very basic checks to see if the product is ready for more comprehensive testing.

 Briefly, the goal of the Test Environment Setup phase is: